Yracyy/Ghost-Trail/README.md

 | `storage` | Remember your toggle settings between sessions |

 That's it.
 No `tabs`, no `webRequest`, no `<all_urls>`.
 Ghost Trail never sees your page content and nothing leaves your browser.

-## Developing

-Load the folder as an unpacked extension.
-Changes to `popup.html`, `popup.js`, and `style.css` take effect the next time you open the popup.
-Changes to `background.js` require clicking the refresh icon on the extension card in `chrome://extensions`.

 ## Troubleshooting